CleverCloud/doc.clever-cloud.com/commons/tools/crons.md

 * The special date `@reboot` is not available since the crontab is added after the startup of the instance
 * You must use the absolute path of commands

-You can use the special variable `$ROOT` to refer to the root folder of your application.
+You can use the special token `$ROOT` to refer to the root folder of your application.

 Example of `clevercloud/cron.json` which executes the file `cron.php` every 5 minutes: